 Introduction to Correlation

-Dependence between two variables, also termed as correlation, can be measured using the following:
+Dependence between two variables, also termed correlation, can be measured using the following:

-The value of correlation coefficient can take any values from -1 to 1.
+The value of the correlation coefficient can take any values from -1 to 1.

-- If the value is -1, it is said to be negative correlation between two variables.
+- If the value is -1, it is said to be a negative correlation between the two variables.
 This means that when one variable increases, the other variable decreases.

-Correlation between two variables can also be determined using scatter plot between these two variables.
-Here is the diagram representing correlation as scatterplot.
-The correlation of the diagram in top-left will have correlation near to 1.
-The correlation of the diagram in the middle row will have correlation near to 0.
-The correlation of the diagram in bottom-right will have correlation near to -1.
+Correlation between two variables can also be determined using a scatter plot between these two variables.
+Here is the diagram representing correlation as a scatterplot.
+The correlation of the diagram in the top-left will have correlation near to 1.
+The correlation of the diagram in the middle row will have a correlation near to 0.
+The correlation of the diagram in the bottom-right will have a correlation near -1.

 Correlation between two random variables or bivariate data does not necessary imply causal relationship.